Sign Up

 VA Joint Loan Funding Fee Calculations

-VA loan funding fees are calculated on several factors including whether or not the borrower makes a down payment.
-For VA mortgages, if you pay a certain percentage down (you are not required to make a down payment on a VA loan in most cases) your VA loan funding fee amount can be reduced.
+VA loan funding fees are calculated based on several factors, including whether the borrower makes a down payment.
+For VA mortgages, paying a certain percentage down can reduce your funding fee amount, though down payments aren’t required in most cases.

-The VA loan funding fee chart is broken down by the percentage of down payment made starting at 0% up to 10% or more.
-This chart reflects what would be charged to a single borrower.
-Remember that the VA loan funding fee for joint loans is established based on the veteran’s portion of the loan obligation, so that would be calculated using that percentage and the numbers below:
+The VA loan funding fee chart breaks down by percentage of down payment made, starting at 0% up to 10% or more.
+Remember that the VA loan funding fee for joint loans is calculated based on the veteran’s portion of the loan obligation.

 • 5 percent down – 1.5%